andreaaizza/sniffer/README.md

 # Introduction
-This is a Modbus RTU sniffer, which can be utilized to passively read traffic from a RS-485/422 serial line.
-It also provides the capability of scanning to identify the valid speed and serial frame configuration the Modbus RTU bus.
+This is a Modbus RTU sniffer, which can be utilized to passively read traffic from a RS-485 half-duplex serial line (transmit and receive on the same single serial line).
+It also provides the capability of scanning to identify the valid speed and serial frame configuration the Modbus RTU bus; a scan is successful in case both a request and the corresponding response are found.

+A scan with `debug` flag can be utilized to read serial data from duplex lines, but niether Modbus data is not decoded nor scan succeeds.

 This is tested on `linux` (also `GOARCH=arm`), can be extended to `windows`.